e-VRO/frvcpy/README.md

 <a name="input"></a>
 ## Solver Input
-Use of the solver requires three things:
+Use of the solver requires
- 1. An instance (either a JSON file or equivalent Python dictionary) containing the information described in [the schema](./instances/frvcpy-instance.schema.json).
+ 1. An instance (either a JSON file or equivalent Python dictionary) containing the information described in [the schema](https://github.com/e-VRO/frvcpy/blob/master/instances/frvcpy-instance.schema.json).

     - We suggest following the convention where the first (zeroth) node is the depot, followed by customer nodes, followed by CS nodes.